shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-02.md

 28. Select Show all under **Advanced parameters**.

-29. Select **Canceled/inactive/scheduled** from the Status dropdown menu.When a showing is rejected, the Status field in the Real Estate Showings table is updated to Canceled.
+29. Select **Canceled** from the Status dropdown menu.When a showing is rejected, the Status field in the Real Estate Showings table is updated to Canceled.

 ## Task-03: Update the flow ,send an email and Run the App.